A Wilderness Mind at Home

 The fifth quality that creates your environment is developing right view, which, on the most basic level, means believing in the power of your actions: that what you do creates your environment more than anything else.
 Some of the things you experience are the results of past actions, which you can’t change, but there’s an awful lot that’s the result of what you’re doing right now.
 So the more you focus on that, the better the results will be.
 Don’t let yourself get tied up about things coming in from the past that you can’t change.
 Focus instead on what you can change right now.
 That way, you find yourself wasting a lot less energy, and it leads you to focus more and more on your own mind.
 Because your mind is where your actions come from.

 That leads to the second level of right view, which is seeing things in terms of what you’re doing that’s causing stress and suffering, and what you can do that’s going to alleviate stress and suffering.
 Because that’s the big issue in life.
 Everything we do, we do for the purpose of happiness.
-And yet so many of our actions bring suffering.
+Yet so many of our actions bring suffering.
 This is the big paradox, the big irony in life.
 Sometimes, the more we struggle for happiness, the more of a mess we create, largely through our ignorance.
 So you’ve got to look into what you’re doing, and how your actions create stress, and how they can not create stress.
-And look especially at the actions of the mind.
-Because you could be sitting here perfectly still, there’s nothing oppressing you right now, there’s no wind blowing on you, and yet you get blown away by your thoughts.
+Look especially at the actions of the mind.
+You can be sitting here perfectly still, there’s nothing oppressing you right now, there’s no wind blowing on you, and yet you get blown away by your thoughts.
 There’s nothing weighing down on you, and yet you get weighed down by your mind.

 The Buddha once said that one of the most basic measures of your discernment and wisdom is when you see that something you like to do is causing harm and you’re able to talk yourself out of wanting to do it.
 If there’s something you don’t like to do that is actually beneficial, you know how to talk yourself into wanting to do it.
 That’s a basic wisdom that underlies all the wisdom teachings, all the way up to the really refined ones like the emptiness leading all the way to release.
 So try to develop that very pragmatic kind of wisdom.